BastiPaeltz/ownsheet/README.md

 **features**

 - converts any markdown text into a neat, tidy and nice looking view
+- uses the full width of your screen
 - out-of-the-box compatible:
 just copy and paste any documentation, reference or cheat sheet out there into ownsheet, it'll look nice - and if not, take a look at the ...
 - included heading converter tool: